oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 Developed a robust experimentation ecosystem, combining Analytics, Product, UX, Business & Marketing teams, which has become instrumental in driving data-centric design decisions for digital platforms.

 - Established collaborative workflows with Salesforce platform engineers to support front-end needs.

-- Led adoption of a cross-platform design system in partnership with Product and UX.

 ### Senior Front End Developer